 Heading for Germantown, I had merged onto Route 23 and made my way into the left lane when I saw a white pickup truck approaching.
 It seemed too close, and it was.
 Coming off the bridge, heading east, the truck had somehow gotten into the westbound lane, and it was coming straight at me.

 For a heart-stopping few seconds, the truck and my little car engaged in a frightening dance.
 I went to the right; the truck mirrored my action.
 I went to the left; the truck did the same.
-Fortunately, at that point, the truck had reached the place where the grassy median ends and only zebra stripes divide the west and eastbound lanes.
+Fortunately, at that point, the truck had reached the place where only zebra stripes divide the west and eastbound lanes.
 The driver of the truck sped across the zebras onto her side of the road, and Joey and I continued on our way to the dog park, shaken but none the worse for wear.

 The roundabout will deter people from getting on the wrong side of the road and threatening head-on collisions, but if Hudson had a dog park, Joey and I wouldn't have to venture afield for our morning outings.